-your journey back through time as you enter
+your journey back through time

 the realm of Xibalba and learn about a mysterious ancient Maya civilization